-Whatever your reason for thinking you may have an STD, getting checked for a sexually transmitted disease may be an anxious experience.
+Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

-- You have consulted Dr. Google and you believe you're displaying all the tell-tale symptoms.
+- Maybe you consulted Dr. Google and you believe you're displaying the tell-tale symptoms of an STD.

 - You have recently had unprotected sex.

 - You have recently been told that an ex-partner or partner has a STD.

 - You have started a new relationship.

 - You want to make getting checked for STDs as regular as other parts of your health check routine.

 You could go to your local physician's office or an STD clinic to checked, but often times our busy schedules and the inconvenience of visiting a clinic makes finding the time a real challenge.
 Not only that, but the thought of having to talk about how you think you contracted the STD may fill you with anxiety and dread.

 It is not uncommon to feel like this when it comes to speaking about your sexual health and for most people, going to your local physician's to speak about your last sexual encounter isn't going to be anyone's favourite thing to do.

 In cases like these, using an at home STD test could be the best option for you.